Day 16: Do Not Let

 There was one last possibility for saving my father’s life (besides divine intervention): a new chemo.
 Within a couple of weeks, it became clear that the chemo was making him too sick to continue.
 When I found this out, this postcard showed up a day or two later, stuffed in a book.
 I filled it out, shared some psalms, and encouraged him: It’s okay to dream.

 And dream he did.
-When I arrived a few days at the marathon, as they had given him a few weeks to live, you could see it in his eyes.
+When I arrived a few days after the marathon, as they had given him a few weeks to live, you could see it in his eyes.
 His eyes would slowly drift up, with a faraway gaze.

 He dreamt of heaven.